Lake Orion, Michigan: 2010 census

 As of the census of 2010, there were 2,973 people, 1,304 households, and 709 families residing in the village.
 The population density was 3763.3 PD/sqmi.
 There were 1,483 housing units at an average density of 1877.2 /mi2.
 The racial makeup of the village was 94.2% White, 1.6% African American, 0.2% Native American, 1.1% Asian, 0.9% from other races, and 2.0% from two or more races.
 Hispanic or Latino of any race were 3.5% of the population.

 There were 1,304 households, of which 27.0% had children under the age of 18 living with them, 40.0% were married couples living together, 10.7% had a female householder with no husband present, 3.8% had a male householder with no wife present, and 45.6% were non-families.
 38.0% of all households were made up of individuals, and 11.7% had someone living alone who was 65 years of age or older.
 The average household size was 2.19 and the average family size was 2.93.

 The median age in the village was 41.2 years.
 20.6% of residents were under the age of 18; 7.8% were between the ages of 18 and 24; 27.9% were from 25 to 44; 27.5% were from 45 to 64; and 16.2% were 65 years of age or older.
 The gender makeup of the village was 47.5% male and 52.5% female.

 Government

 As a village, Lake Orion is provided assessing, counties and school districts tax collecting and elections administration for county, state and national by Orion Township.
 The Village of Lake Orion is a Michigan home rule village with a council-manager form of government.
 The village is governed by a local charter adopted by village electors.
 The village's legislative body is its village council, comprising a President and six council members.
 The village council appoints a Village Manager to serve as the Chief Administrative Officer of the government responsible for the management of the village's daily operations and oversight of all departments.
-Current Village Manager Joe Young was appointed as interim manager in February 2017 and was appointed permanently on July 1, 2017.
+Current Village Manager Darwin McClary was appointed in November 2022 after having previously served as Manager from 2013 to 2017.

 Lake Orion is served by the Lake Orion Community Schools school district.